AI Transparency in Healthcare

 Connects clinicians to shared research, cases, and AI insights across their professional network

-Community research resources that boost engagement and continuous improvements in the healthcare system.
+Community resources for continuous improvements in the healthcare system

 Central hub for accessing datasets, guidelines, and tools to design, monitor, and refine AI systems